-1991 Bluebird Skoolie with 12” roof raise, RV windows, generator, and propane tank.
+1991 Bluebird Skoolie with 12” roof raise, RV windows, generator, propane tank, and NEW TIRES.
 The bus is ready to be built into the RV, tiny home, or food truck of your dreams.
+We have recently installed 2 brand-new Toyo Tires on the front wheels.
+This thing is ready for adventure!

 Full bus tour:

-We have been building and planning this bus to be our full-time home to travel the country and plans look like they may be changing.
+We have been building and planning this bus to be our full-time home to travel the country, and plans may change.
 School buses are built better and safer than RVs and this one is no exception.
 This is the second bus we built; the first took us to 48 states and parts of Canada over two years without trouble.
 We have owned this bus since 2020 and drove it 500 miles back from Lubbock, TX where we bought it.
 The bus cruises at 55-62 comfortably.
-The tires are locally acceptable, but we planned to replace them before traveling farther than the local campsite or tire shop.
-One tire has a leaky valve stem that loses a couple of pounds of pressure daily.
-We recommend replacing the tires before heading out on an adventure or trip but they are perfect tires for a build that sits in place for a while.

 BODY & 12” ROOF RAISE